seanliu96/GraphView/README.md

 In translation part, we use a local variable `NeedFilter` to keep information about sideEffect.
 If current state of FSM is affected by a sideEffect-step, GraphView will assign `true` to it.
 During translation, if we face a filter-step, such as `and`, `or`, `not`, `is`, `has` and `where`, we must use Filter TVF to make sure the correct order if `NeedFilter` is `true`. `NeedFilter`  is a member variable of `GramlinVariable`, so if the current state(`pivotVariable`) is changed, the `NeedFilter`  will be initialed as `false`.

+## License

+GraphView is under the MIT license.

 [1]: http://tinkerpop.apache.org/docs/current/reference/#match-step
 [2]: https://en.wikipedia.org/wiki/Partially_ordered_set
 [3]: https://en.wikipedia.org/wiki/Topological_sorting